 I am guided by Alfred North Whitehead’s The Aims of Education in which he writes about the different objectives of learning.
 In my introductory class, I try to impart what Whitehead calls “romance” as an important goal: to get students passionate about what excites you about the field and light the spark of knowledge.
 In upper year courses, I think “precision” is entirely appropriate as learning is about refinement of those basic building blocks.
 When I teach a graduate course I am interested in precision, of course, but also “generalization”.
 At this level students, confident in their mastery, can make new connections and create new knowledge.
 Throughout it all, I seek to impart a sense of critical awareness of political problems, a healthy skepticism of conventional wisdom and a recognition that learning often follows different paths for students.

-You can find an elaboration of my teaching philosophy in this document.
+You can find an elaboration of my teaching philosophy in a selection from my teaching dossier.

 What is going on?
 Explaining Donald Trump — POLS 101 Syllabus

 The election of Donald J. Trump in November 2016 was seen by many as a surprise.
 In the summer of 2016, during the Republican primaries, his campaign looked like it would fail.
 His election campaign violated many traditional campaign rules around behaviour, damage control, mode of communication and fundraising.
 It was marked by many missteps that insulted African Americans, Hispanics and women to name three.
 Though he won the election he still received two million fewer votes than Democratic candidate, Hillary Clinton though he communicates on Twitter regularly to justify that win.
 Since assuming office, he has governed in ways that defy political norms and challenge conventions of political behaviour.
 What explains this remarkable and unprecedented success?
 This course will unpack some of the reasons for Donald Trump’s victory.
 In doing so, you will learn about American politics, the role of the mass media, history and socio-economic forces that led to his victory.More